Bailando 2019

-Bailando 2019 is the fourteenth season of Bailando por un Sueño.
-It began airing on April 30, 2019, on the El Trece network.
+Bailando 2019 is the fourteenth season of the Argentine television series Bailando por un Sueño.
+It began airing on 30 April 2019, on the El Trece network.

 Cast

 Couples

-On April 15, the celebrities and professional partners were announced were officially confirmed at the press conference to present the program.
+On 15 April, the celebrities and professional partners were announced were officially confirmed at the press conference to present the program.

 Hosts and judges

 Marcelo Tinelli return as host, while judges Marcelo Polino, Ángel de Brito and Florencia Peña returned this season.
 Pampita Ardohaín return to the show as a judge following a hiatus.
 Laura Fernández did not return this season as a judge.

 The BAR (Bailando Assistant Referee) will be in this edition again.
 Would integrated by Anibal Pachano, Flavio Mendoza and Laura Fidalgo.
 Lourdes Sánchez, Mariela Anchipi and Jorge Moliniers did not return this season as members of BAR, although they did return to the show as participants.
 Only the judges, choreographers, the head of coach and Marcelo Tinelli can ask for the BAR.
 The order is made after the judges score.
 In gala, each member of the BAR will have the possibility of adding or subtracting a point.
 In the duel, the BAR can save a couple.
 On certain occasions, Carmen Barbieri replaces Flavio Mendoza.